jaypaulb/CanvusPythonAPI/TASKS.md

     7. Add unit test

 - [ ] **Task 10.1.4**: Implement install offline license method
+- You will not be able to test this as we don't have an infinite test key to validate.
+Skip testing for now on this sectoin.

   - **Endpoint**: `POST /license`
   - **Method**: `install_offline_license(license_data: str) -> Dict[str, Any]`
   - **Implementation Steps**: